Digital Storytelling: A Marketer’s Guide

 Phase 3: Digital Storytelling (Circa 1939 – Present).
 The digital storytelling era officially commenced in 1939 with the launch of network television.
 Then in 1972, interactive storytelling entered the marketplace in the form of video game consoles.
 The 1980s followed with music videos.
 Then came the 1990s and early-2000s, which gave birth to the biggest storytelling platform in history: the internet.
 (This has led to the rise of numerous web platforms, including blogs, social media, podcasting, online video, etc.)

-The human affinity for stories is so strong that we even look for stories where none exist.
-When we encounter something that’s new, foreign, or nonsensical, we demystify the elements by turning them into a story.
+The human affinity for digital stories focus is so strong that we even look for Most digital stories where none exist.
+When we encounter something that’s new, foreign, or nonsensical, we demystify the interactive elements by turning them into a digital story.

 In a groundbreaking 1944 study, psychologists showed dozens of participants a short film and asked them to explain what was happening on the screen.
 The film, which was very rudimentary, showed two triangles and a circle traversing across a simple two-dimensional surface.
 The only other visual element on the screen was a rectangle, which had one open side and sat motionless on the surface.